 It is thus presented to us by Paul, as one of those things which characterise the gospel of the grace of God.

-<h3>Source of Ministry</h3>
+<h3>SOURCE OF MINISTRY</h3>

-&#8220;God was in Christ reconciling the world unto himself, not imputing their trespasses unto them: *and hath committed to us the word of reconciliation.&#8221;* These are the three things which flow from the coming of God in Christ: &#8220;reconciling,&#8221; &#8220;not imputing,&#8221; and &#8220;committing unto us the word of reconciliation.&#8221; Without this last, the work of grace would have remained imperfect in its application, for He who, in His coming here below, was reconciling and &#8220;not imputing&#8221; &#8212; this Jesus needed to be &#8220;made *sin*&#8221; for us, to die and go away.
-The work finished, it remained thus suspended in its application; and the crowning of this glorious work of the grace of God was to commit to man &#8220;the *word of reconciliation*&#8221; according to His own power and good pleasure.
+"God was in Christ reconciling the world unto himself, not imputing their trespasses unto them: *and hath committed to us the word of reconciliation*".
+These are the three things which flow from the coming of God in Christ: "reconciling", "not imputing", and "committing unto us the word of reconciliation".
+Without this last, the work of grace would have remained imperfect in its application, for He who, in His coming here below, was reconciling and "not imputing" -- this Jesus needed to be "made *sin*" for us, to die and go away.
+The work finished, it remained thus suspended in its application; and the crowning of this glorious work of the grace of God was to commit to man "the *word of reconciliation*", according to His own power and good pleasure.
 There were thus two elements contained in ministry: first, deep conviction and powerful sense of the love displayed in this work of reconciliation that capacitated; secondly, gifts, to declare to men, according to their necessities, the riches of this grace which animated the hearts of those who bore witness of it.